NarThmpsn/NarThmpsn/README.md

 - 👋 Hi, I’m @NarThmpsn
-- 👀 I’m interested in learning python better, basketball and cybersecurity
+- 👀 I’m interested in python3 development, basketball and cybersecurity
-- 🌱 I’m currently learning python to work for google soon, making a career pivot from video production!
+- 🌱 I’m currently learning how to code my first game with python3, making a career pivot from video production!
-- 💞️ I’m looking to collaborate on security analyst, data analyst, programmers, and python pros
+- 💞️ I’m looking to collaborate on software development(entry level), security analyst, data analyst, and other programmers
 - 📫 How to reach me email me at narthmpsn.sa@gmail.com